 Wanting to use your blog to make money is natural.
 So much effort goes into each post, of course you want to get something out of it: like a positive response from your audience and some other monetary goodies.
 Earning 4-5 figure incomes using your blog is… very possible and the most successful bloggers make this much not in a year but every month.
 But aspiring writers have a bit more mundane task – how to earn their first dollar?

 Numbers don’t lie: from 80% to 90% of bloggers threw in the towel without earning a single penny.
 Part of them didn’t even bother with monetization.
 But most authors are too fixated on making money and don’t mind turning their blog into a trash heap of low-quality ads and burying all chances of developing an “electronic diary” from day one.

 How to properly monetize your blog?
 Why you shouldn’t give up on such an endeavour.
 That’s our topic for today.
-I’m your host, Elmira Nikiforova, and this is another guide to online marketing and making money online exclusively for readers of the LeadBit blog.
+This is the Leadbit team with you and this is another guide to online marketing and making money online exclusively for readers of the LeadBit blog.

 Table of contents

 - 1 Why a blog is a great business idea

 - 2 How to tell if your blog can become a source of income

 - 3 How to monetize a blog: 7 methods

 - 4 A few tips to help you popularize your blog

 - 5 Let’s sum up